Great Fire of Toronto (1849): Fire

-The fire was discovered at 1 a.m. in the rear of Graham's Tavern on the north-east side of King Street and Nelson Street (Jarvis Street) at George, behind Post's Tavern.
+The fire was discovered at 1 a.m. in outhouses to the rear of Graham's Tavern on the north-east side of King Street and Nelson Street (Jarvis Street) at George, behind Post's Tavern.
 The fire consumed Post's Tavern then burned through the outbuildings north to Duke Street.
 The fire spread through the whole block, destroying the Home District Saving Bank and frame buildings to the east on King Street.
 At this point, a south-easterly wind had come up.
 The fire was blown across Nelson Street to Rolf's Tavern and consumed all of the buildings of the Market Block south of Duke Street (Adelaide Street) in the block bounded by King Street East, Nelson, Duke and the north-south back lane east of Church streets.
 At 3 a.m., the spire of the first St. James Cathedral at Church Street caught fire and the cathedral was soon destroyed.
 The fire spread to the south side of King Street and the 'old' (1831) Toronto City Hall and market building.
 It damaged most buildings on the east side of Nelson.
 At its height, the fire was visible from across Lake Ontario in St. Catharines.

 The fire could have spread further, but Toronto west of Church Street was saved by a rain shower at about 3:30 a.m.
 This wet down the roofs of buildings to the west, making it harder for flying brands to ignite them.
 The wind was from the north-east, pushing the fire away from the court house, fire hall and St. Andrew's Church west of Church Street.
 At 4 a.m., troops arrived to assist the firefighters, and it was this assistance that likely saved the buildings on the south side of King Street from major damage.
 According to The Globe, the fire was mostly extinguished by 5 a.m.